Pediatric Constipation Medication

 These agents often can also be used as purgatives in preparation for colonoscopy.
 At very large dosages, PEG is occasionally difficult to take and its usage may be associated with nausea, bloating, abdominal cramps, and vomiting.

 Magnesium is a divalent cation that is maximally absorbed in the distal small intestine.
-At low concentrations, magnesium appears to absorb by a saturable carrier-mediated process influenced by vitamin D. At higher concentrations, magnesium absorption appears to occur largely by diffusion and is quite inefficient.
+At low concentrations, magnesium appears to be absorbed by a saturable carrier-mediated process influenced by vitamin D. At higher concentrations, magnesium absorption appears to occur largely by diffusion and is quite inefficient.
 Increased serum magnesium levels may release cholecystokinin, which stimulates gastrointestinal motility and secretion; this may explain why some children experience abdominal cramping.

 Magnesium is mostly flavorless but has a thick, chalky texture.
 It is made more palatable when mixed with a fluid (eg, milk, chocolate milk).